nguyennm1024/open-ccmd/README.md

 **Goal**: Make cheap open-source models perform on par with Claude Code + Sonnet for coding tasks.

+## ⚠️ Current Status & Disclaimer

+**Important**: While these guides make open-source AI models significantly better at coding tasks, they do not yet achieve the same level of performance as premium models like Claude Opus, Claude Sonnet, or GPT-5.

+We are on a journey toward that goal, and these guides represent an important step in bridging the gap between affordable open-source models and premium coding assistants.
+With continued improvements, community contributions, and refinements, we're working to close that gap.

+**What you can expect**:
+- ✅ Significantly improved code quality compared to using open-source models without guides
+- ✅ Better debugging and systematic problem-solving approaches
+- ✅ More consistent adherence to best practices
+- ⚠️ Not yet at the level of premium models, but continuously improving

 ## 📚 Available Guides

 | Language/Framework | File | Status |